 Dr. Jain teaches Investments, Managerial Finance, and Blockchain and cryptocurrencies.
 His research primarily focuses on Financial regulations, Short selling, high-frequency trading, and cryptocurrencies.
-He has published his research in journals such as Financial Review, Economics Letters, Journal of Trading, and Quarterly Journal of Finance.
+He has published his research in journals such as Financial Analyst Journal, Financial Review, Economics Letters, Journal of Trading, and Quarterly Journal of Finance.
 His research paper on U.S. Securities and Exchange Commission (SEC) Rule 201 was awarded the best paper by Financial Review in 2012.
 He regularly presents his research at conferences such as annual meetings of Financial Management Association, Northern Finance Association, and Eastern Finance Association.

 Before joining SUNY Geneseo, Dr. Jain worked at Ontario Tech University in Canada.
 He earned his Ph.D. in Finance from University of Memphis, TN and a Bachelors in Technology from Indian Institute of Technology, India.

 Personal website: https://sites.google.com/site/jainchinmay/

 Ph.D.
 University of Memphis, TN, USA.

 Do algorithmic traders improve liquidity when information asymmetry is high?
 (2021) Jain, Archana, Jain, Chinmay, and Revansiddha Khanapure.
 Quarterly Journal of Finance.